benjholla/ISU_Fall_2013_C3DC_Anomalies/Anomalies/A Pain in the ASCII/description.md

 # A Pain in the ASCII

-[Attached](./encoded-message.txt) is a message that was encoded three times.
+Attached (encoded-message.txt) is a message that was encoded three times.
 The message uses three encoding techniques:

 1. ASCII text to Binary as ASCII text
 2. ASCII text to Octal as ASCII text